ptrkhh/authentyc/MASTER_PLAN_BUSINESS.md

 ## The Opportunity
 **Problem**: Modern profiles are curated fiction.
 Resumes, dating bios, and interviews can be gamed.
 Truth hides in ChatGPT chats where people reveal authentic thinking.

-**Solution**: Analyze ChatGPT conversation summaries (via share links) to reveal:
+**Solution**: Analyze candidates' authentic AI conversation histories (ChatGPT, Claude, Gemini) to reveal:
 - Cognitive patterns & problem-solving approach
 - Communication style & authenticity
 - Values, priorities, and technical depth
 - Leadership potential

-**Why ChatGPT?** 80% marketshare, 200M+ weekly users, humanity's most candid mirror.
+**Start with ChatGPT.
+Why?** 80% marketshare, 200M+ weekly users, humanity's most candid mirror.

-**Example Prompt**: "Based on everything you know about me from our past chats, please describe my personality, intelligence, and communication style as objectively and as detailed as possible."
+**Example Prompt (user)**: "Based on everything you know about me from our past chats, please describe my personality, intelligence, and communication style as objectively and as detailed as possible."

+**Example Prompt (server)**: "Analyze compatibility between Person A and Person B for romantic relationship potential.
+Be objective and evidence-based."

 ## Strategy: Consumer → B2B → (Maybe) B2G